 So, what do you have to do to make sure your plywood packaging or other wooden wares last for what feels like forever?
 The short answer is: you have to “stand in the way of decay.”

-If the other conditions are right, fungi get their food from (you guessed it) wood!
+If the all the conditions are right, fungi get their food from (you guessed it) wood!
 According to the report, “controlling their growth usually results from depriving fungi of the one condition that is simple to control—water.
 However, water by itself does not decay wood.”

-Surprisingly, moist wood is actually more likely to decay.
-The reason for this is “the spores (like seeds of a flowering plant) from which decay fungi grow and attach wood cells are everywhere in the environment.
+So no surprisingly moist wood is more likely to decay.
+The reason for this is “the spores (like seeds of a flowering plant) from which decay fungi grow and attach to wood cells are everywhere in the environment.
 If provided with enough moisture, these fungi will destroy the cell walls and weaken wood.”